AriFordsham/GHCWiki/building/modifying.md

-**NOTE**: this page relates to the new GHC build system, due to be added to GHC in April 2009.
+**NOTE**: this page relates to the new GHC build system, which was added to GHC in April 2009.
 For documentation of the "old" build system, see Building/Old/Using? and Building/BuildSystem?.

 # Modifying the build system